intuition-io/intuition/README.md

 Features
 --------

-* Highly configurable trading backtest environment, powered by zipline
+* Highly configurable trading environment, powered by [zipline](https://github.com/quantopian/zipline)
+* From instant kickstart to full control
-* Made to let you write easily algorithms, portfolio manager, parameters optimization and add data sources
+* Made to let you tweak algorithms, portfolio manager, data sources, contexts and plugins
 * Already includes many
 * Experimental live trading on different markets (Nyse, Nasdaq, CAC40 and Forex for now)
-* R integration (and soon other languages) in your algorithms
+* Experimental R integration in your algorithms
-* Complete results analyser
+* Results analyser
-* Web front end for efficient results visualization
-* Android notifications (for now with the help of freely available NotifyMyAndroid)
+* Mail and Android notifications (for now with the help of freely available [NotifyMyAndroid](http://www.notifymyandroid.com/) or [PushBullet](https://www.pushbullet.com))
-* Message architecture for interprocess communication and distributed computing
-* Ressources to learn about quantitative finance (cleaning it, coming soon)
-* Neuronquant is also a financial library, with common used trading functions, graphics, ... used for example to solve Coursera econometrics assignments
+* Financial library, with common used trading functions, data fetchers, ... used for example to solve Coursera econometrics assignments
-* Easy to use data management, powered by mysql and rethinkdb
+* Easy to use data management, powered by [rethinkdb](rethinkdb.com)
-* Advanced computations available: neural networks, natural language processing, genetic optimization, checkout playground directory !
+* [Docker](docker.io) support for development workflow and deployment
+* Kind of a CI showcase as I am testing [travis](https://travis-ci.org), [wercker](wercker.com), [shippable](shippable.com), [drone.io](shippable.com), [coveralls](coveralls.io) and [landscape](landscape.io)

 Status